radfordben/radfordben.github.io/pages/about.md

 In the public sector, Ben led data operations at the Department of Defense's pathfinding applied AI initiative and served as a Marine Corps intelligence officer supporting unmanned aviation and crisis response operations in Europe and Africa.

-He lives in Colorado with his wife and daughters where he loves trail running, racing triathlons, and skiing.
+He lives in Colorado with his wife and daughters where he loves trail running, cycling, and skiing.